BalveerSinghYT/DSA/README.md

 🔄 Revised Recursion concepts & solved a few string-related questions.
 Also participated in a Leetcode contest and managed to solve one easy-level problem.
 Started with the Matrices section.
 The coding journey never stops! 🚀💻

+## Day 23 - September 18th:

+📊 Unveiled the magic of Diagonal Matrices, Lower and Upper Order Matrices! 🧮 Explored memory optimization by using a single-dimensional array instead of wasting space on null values.
+Efficiency is key! 💡💾
 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻